Skip to main content

 Zinc

-Function: Supports creation of new immune cells and wound healing.
+Function: Supports the creation of new immune cells and promotes wound healing.

 Sources: Lean meat, poultry, well-cooked shellfish (oysters, crab, lobster), baked beans, chickpeas, pumpkin seeds, cashew nuts, oatmeal, yogurt, cheese.